-Mr. Speaker, the automotive industry can no longer be regarded as a luxury industry, but a vital component of life and nicety for human mobility.
+50. Mr. Speaker, the Automotive Industry can no longer be regarded as a luxury industry, but a vital component of life and nicety for human mobility.
 It is crucial to develop this sector as per Summit directive to achieve the twin objective of easing and lowering the cost of transport, and promoting employment generation especially in the parts supply chain.
-In this regards, the EAC commissioned a study on automotive sector Support of the Japan through the International Cooperation Agency (JICA).
-The final report and the action plan from this study have been finalized and approved by the Council of Ministers.
+In this regards, the EAC commissioned a study on automotive sector through the Support of the Japan International Cooperation Agency (JICA).
+The final report and the action plan from this study have been finalized and approved by the

+Council of Ministers.
 Among the key recommendations of the study and which are outlined in the action plan approved by the Council of Ministers include:

-- i. harmonization of age limits for importation of used vehicles into the region to 8 years; - ii. investment in a regional automotive assembly plant to produce affordable vehicles to meet the growing demand for transport in urban and rural areas; and establishment of an automotive industry platform to coordinate and - iii. oversee implementation of the action plan. - (d) EAC Industrial Competitiveness Report, 2017
+- i. harmonization of age limits for importation of used vehicles into the region to 8 years; - ii. investment in a regional automotive assembly plant to produce affordable vehicles to meet the growing demand for transport in urban and rural areas; and establishment of an automotive industry platform to coordinate and - iii. oversee implementation of the action plan.

+(d) EAC Industrial Competitiveness Report, 2017

-Mr. Speaker, effective implementation of industrialization programmes both at regional and national levels requires sound technical capacity.
-Towards this goal, the Secretariat in collaboration with UNIDO programme implemented а on 'Strengthening Capacities for Industrial Policy Formulation and Implementation in the East African Community, during which over 30 experts were trained".
-As a result of programme, the Secretariat this in collaboration with experts from Partner States produced the first ever EAC Industrial Competitiveness Report, 2017 which provides a compass for policy makers and private sector to track and the progress monitor of industrial development in the region.
+51. Mr. Speaker, effective implementation of industrialization programmes both at regional and national levels requires sound technical capacity.
+Towards this goal, the Secretariat in collaboration with UNIDO implemented a programme on 'Strengthening Capacities for Industrial Policy Formulation and Implementation in the East African Community, during which over 30 experts were trained".
+As a result of this programme, the Secretariat in collaboration with experts from Partner States produced the first ever EAC Industrial Competitiveness Report, 2017 which provides a compass for policy makers and private sector to track and monitor the progress of industrial development in the region.

-(e) EAC Pharmaceutical Manufacturing Plant of Action (RPMPOA-2017-2027)

-Mr Speaker, the East African region faces severe challenges of access to quality and affordable medicine as nearly 70-90 per cent of all medicines are imported from outside EAC Region.
+- (e) EAC Pharmaceutical Manufacturing Plant of Action (RPMPOA-2017-2027) - 52.
+Mr Speaker, East Africa region faces severe challenges of access to quality and affordable medicine as nearly 70-90 percent of all medicines are imported from outside EAC.
 This does not only put a strain to our scarce foreign exchange reserves but also poses a risk to securing heath security for the EAC population.
 The region has therefore developed a new regional pharmaceutical manufacturing plan of action for the period 2017 to 2027 to provide a framework to support local production of high quality and affordable medicine.
-In this new plan, the region seeks to reduce the dependency on imports by 50 per cent and ensure that 50 per cent of budget for medicine are used to purchase locally produced medicine.
+In this new plan, the region seeks to reduce the dependency on imports by 50 percent and ensure that 50 percent of budget for medicine are used to purchase locally produced medicine.